Form Helper

 rigFormUpload()

-This function is identical in all respects to the rigFormInput() function above except that is sets it as a "file" type, allowing it to be used to upload files.
+This function is identical in all respects to the rigFormInput() function above except that it sets it as a "file" type, allowing it to be used to upload files.

 rigFormTextarea()